icanseker/laguerre-llie-framework/README.md

 3. Compute Shannon entropy of the result
 4. Store (ν, t, entropy) in the results table

-After the full grid scan, the top **n_candidates** pairs by entropy are retained as Phase 2 starting points. n_candidates = 5 / 3 / 1 for high_precision / balanced / fast.
+After the full grid scan, the top **n_candidates** pairs by entropy are retained as Phase 2 starting points. n_candidates = 6 / 4 / 2 for high_precision / balanced / fast.
+Higher n_candidates compensates for the narrow ν domain [0.51, 0.99].

 #### Phase 2 — Nelder-Mead Simplex Refinement